Erfurt: Synagogues

 The oldest parts of Erfurt's Alte Synagoge (Old Synagogue) date to the 11th century.
-It was used until 1349 when the Jewish community was destroyed in a pogrom known as the Erfurt Massacre.
+It was used until 1349, when the Jewish community was destroyed in a pogrom known as the Erfurt Massacre.
 The building had many other uses since then.
 It was conserved in the 1990s and in 2009 it became a museum of Jewish history.
 A rare Mikveh, a ritual bath, dating from c.1250, was discovered by archeologists in 2007.
 It has been accessible to visitors on guided tours since September 2011.
 The Jewish heritage of Erfurt including the Old Synagogue and Mikveh became a UNESCO World Heritage Site in September 2023 and is the second Jewish heritage in Germany that is listed on UNESCO.

 As religious freedom was granted in the 19th century, some Jews returned to Erfurt.
 They built their synagogue on the banks of the Gera river and used it from 1840 until 1884.
 The neoclassical building is known as the Kleine Synagoge (Small Synagogue).
-Today it is used an events centre.
+Today it is used as an events centre.
 It is also open to visitors.

 A larger synagogue, the Große Synagoge (Great Synagogue), was opened in 1884 because the community had become larger and wealthier.
 This moorish style building was destroyed during nationwide Nazi riots, known as Kristallnacht on 9–10 November 1938.

 In 1947 the land which the Great Synagogue had occupied was returned to the Jewish community and they built their current place of worship, the Neue Synagoge (New Synagogue) which opened in 1952.
 It was the only synagogue building erected under communist rule in East Germany.